expressjs/compression/README.md

 A function to decide if the compressed response should be cached for later use.
 This function is called as `cache(req, res)` and is expected to return `true` if the compressed response should be cached and `false` if the response should not be cached.
-Note that `squash` uses ETags to ensure that a cache entry is appropriate to return, so it will **never** cache a response that does not include an `ETag`, even if the cache function returns `true`.
+Note that `shrink-ray` uses ETags to ensure that a cache entry is appropriate to return, so it will **never** cache a response that does not include an `ETag`, even if the cache function returns `true`.